traktormekker/hello-world/README.md

 # hello-world
-This is just a test
+This is just a test.
+I am following the git guide